 BA (Fine Art) (UMonash)

 Sam is in the final stages of her Master of Law (Juris Doctor) at Monash University, and has a keen interest in Intellectual Property Law and International Cultural Heritage Law.
 Sam also graduated with a Bachelor of Arts (BA) in Art History and Theory from Monash University in 2017 with a focus in Indigenous Rock Art and Cultural Heritage from Monash Indigenous Centre.
 Her study of rock art led her to Kuku Ngyungal Country in Far North Queensland where she was privileged to learn from the Kuku Ngyungal and Kuku Yalanji community.
-Sam has also visited and studied international rock art sites in Western Europe, and is currently undertaking a research project on the global legal protection of rock art with a comparative analysis of Australian sites and Lascaux, France.
+Sam has also visited and studied international rock art sites in Western Europe.

 Artwork: Bibi Barba, 'Terri - Butterfly Flowers Dreaming' (2020)